The One Show: Rita Ora

 Singer Rita Ora generated hundreds of complaints to the BBC over her choice of clothing for a 5 January 2015 appearance on the show, in which she wore a trouser suit with nothing underneath the jacket, the fit of which exposed her full cleavage.
 The BBC defended her clothing as being broadly in line with most viewers' expectations of a pop star's choice of attire, while also making clear it would have requested a more modest outfit had she consulted with them first.

+Jermaine Jenas

+On 22 August 2024, it was announced that the BBC had dismissed Jermaine Jenas as presenter, due to "inappropriate behaviour".